Thermal Energy Storage

 Thermal energy can be stored in different ways, depending on the type of storage medium and the application.
 However, the three basic thermal energy storage methods are sensible heat storage, latent heat storage, and thermochemical storage.

 Latent heat storage involves storing heat by changing the phase of a material, such as from solid to liquid or from liquid to gas.
-Phase change materials (PCMs) are often used for this method, as they can store a large amount of energy in a small volume.
+Phase change materials (PCMs) are often used for this method, as they can store a large amount of power in a small volume.
 For example, a PCM can store excess heat during the day and release it at night, providing passive cooling for buildings.

 Types of Thermal Energy Storage Systems